Arbitration : Settlement of claims differences or disputes between one member

 is called a bad delivery in the market.

-having non-public, price sensitive information, such as expansion plans, financial
+non-public, price sensitive information, such as expansion plans, financial results,

-results, takeover bids, etc., by virtue of his association with that Company, is
+takeover bids, etc., by virtue of his association with that Company, is called insider

-share certificate formed by consolidating/ aggregating a large number of market
+certificate formed by consolidating/ aggregating a large number of market lots.

-security that must be transacted on the Exchange.
-Multiples of the market lot may
+that must be transacted on the Exchange.
+Multiples of the market lot may also be

 No-delivery period : Whenever a book closure or record date is announced